Dracy88/Machine-Learning/Predicting Future Sales/README.md

 - Virtual Env.

 ## Interesting Findings:
-- I initially tried with a linear combination of Random Forest, GBDT, Linear Regression and KNN, however i noticed how was more better use only GBDT.
+- I had initially tried with a linear combination of Random Forest, GBDT, Linear Regression and KNN, however i noticed how was more better use only GBDT.
-- The best trick i had used is lagged mean, since we had temporal datas and also an upper trend of selles.
+- The best trick i had used it's the lagged mean, since we had temporal datas and also an upper trend of selles.